VariousTrick/railjump/README.md

 You will be able to construct massive portals, pair them, and establish an instantaneous train transportation network across the entire planet, or even between different planets.

-**Important Disclaimer**: The development of this mod was entirely assisted by an AI.
-The developer himself primarily acts as the "director" and "tester" of the project.
-This is an experimental project exploring the possibilities of AI-assisted development.
-If you have any suggestions regarding the mod's design or balance, your feedback is always welcome, and we will continue to iterate and improve it with the AI.

 ## Core Features

 *   **Instant Train Teleportation**: Instantly teleports an entire train (including its cargo, fluids, equipment, and passengers) from one portal to its paired counterpart.